pyroesp/vitaFFT/README.md

 The FFT is setup as a 512 point FFT, see the libfft to know how to increase or decrease the points.

+## TODO:

+- Fix amplitude value so it isn't longer than the height of the screen
+- Determine the unit of the amplitude (dB, ...)

 ## Dependencies

 Install vitasdk through vdpm.